maximebj/agb.plugin/readme.txt

 * Click to Tweet: a nice click to tweet box featuring a content ready to be retweeted
 * Table of contents: An auto generated, dynamic summary for your long posts
 * Subhead: A nice first paragraph for your posts

-* Giphy: Quickly search and insert a GIF from Giphy
-* Unsplash: Find beautiful pictures from the best free photos stock
+= Block management =

+Advanced Gutenberg Blocks features a setting page with all the blocks where you can edit default settings and manage your blocks

 = Deactivate blocks =

 Don't want some of the blocks (from this plugin or the WP default ones) ?
 Disable them in one click from the blocks management page!

-= Centralized settings =
+= Tweak Editor settings =

-Advanced Gutenberg Blocks features a setting page with all the blocks where you can edit default settings and manage your blocks
+Customize a lot of settings within the editor without a line of code:

-= Customize Editor Width =
+* Customize Editor width (and wide blocks)

-Customize Editor default width and wide blocks width without code !
-Just choose width in the settings to fit your theme content width.
+* Customize default colors in palettes
+* Disable custom color button in palettes
+* Customize default font sizes
+* Disable custom font size option
+* Activate Wide blocks
+* Activate default blocks stylesheet when theme doesn't handle blocks styles
+* Activate responsive embeds

 = Extensible =